 One of the simplest things you can do is make templates of the pieces you want to hang on the wall out of paper.
-Simply lay your art out on the floor and using scrap or brown paper, trace your pieces’ sizes and cut out.
-Make sure to indicate you arts’ nail locations on your newly made templates.
-Then with the nail marking side facing you, arrange the paper on the wall trying different displays until you land on the perfect arrangement.
-Tape in place and hammer the nails based on the marks you made on the templates.
+Simply lay your art out on the floor as you'd like to see it hung on the wall.
+Trace your pieces to size on the paper, cut out and then tape the paper templates to the wall.
+(Make sure to indicate you arts’ nail locations on your newly made templates.)
+Hammer the nails based on the marks you made on the templates.
 Rip the paper away and hang your art!

 Should you have two holes on your picture frame, you can also decide to extend the tape from one hole to the next, measuring the distance in between.
-Take your tape and then use a level to ensure it’s straight on the wall.
+Take your tape, place it up on the wall and then use a level to ensure it’s straight.
 Hammer the nails in place based on the length of the tape.

-We all have this next secret picture-hanging weapon - toothpaste!
+We all have this next picture-hanging secret - toothpaste!
 Yup-toothpaste!
 Add a small drop of toothpaste to the back of your picture where the nail would go.
 Then press against the wall so that the toothpaste transfers to where you’d like the nail placed for your ideal hanging position.
-Now you have a wall with a toothpaste spot indicating exactly where you’d like the nail to go to achieve hanging perfection!

-A clothespin or a paint stick are other household items that can be used to a hang picture with a wire backing.
-There are actual tools that can be purchased but if you want those pictures hung right away then you can create this easy DIY tool.
-Place a nail or small screw at the end of your clothespin or stick.
+A paint stick is another household item that can be used to help you hang those pieces with wire backings if you don't have the actual tools used in the trade.
+To create this easy DIY tool, place a nail or small screw at the end of your stick.
 Hang the picture wire on the screw and then place the whole thing against the wall where you’d like the picture to hang.
 Remove the picture keeping your stick in place against the wall.
 Press the screw to the wall to make a mark and then remove.
 Now you know exactly where the nail should be hammered.

 Now that you have everything hung, keeping it straight and in place is the next challenge.
 A neat little tip is to place a small Velcro patch or even a drop of tacky putty at the bottom of your frame to keep it from moving.